rjchallen/brexit-data-science/html/index.md

 ### Discussion

-This survey shows 40.6% of the population agree that the benefits of free trade with the EU outweigh any disadvantages of free movement of people, and only 23.8% percent disagree, with 35.5% uncertain.
+This survey shows 41.9% of the sample agree that the benefits of free trade with the EU outweigh any disadvantages of free movement of people, and only 24.7% percent of the sample disagreeing, with 33.4% uncertain.

-Whilst this does not represent an absolute majority of the sample population, if we discount those who are uncertain (in line with the methodology of the EU referendum itself), this represents a 63.0% to 37.0% split in favour of free trade and free movement of people.
+Whilst this does not represent an absolute majority of the sample, if we discount those who are uncertain (in line with the methodology of the EU referendum itself), this represents a 62.9% to 37.1% split in favour of free trade and free movement of people .
 This is clearly a more significant result than the 51.9% to 48.1% split seen on the 23th June (albeit on a small sample).

+From this sample YouGov estimates that 38.0% of population agree, 25.5% disagree and 36.5% are not sure, leading to a weighted percentage of 59.8% to 40.2% of those who have an opinion.
+As discussed above this weighting probably represents the low end for the "agree" sample.
+Both corrected and uncorrected show a clear seperation between the 2 groups at a 95% confidence interval.
+It seems likely that the observed difference between agree and disagree is a statistically significant one.

 The implication of this result is that whilst the UK voted to leave the EU, it was not done solely on the basis of concerns over the free movement of workers within the EU.
 In seems likely that this issue alone would have been enough to persuade the electorate to vote to leave the EU.
 This finding is consistent with [Lord Ashcroft's post referendum polls](http://lordashcroftpolls.com/2016/06/how-the-united-kingdom-voted-and-why/) which suggested that "the ability to control our laws" was far more significant that the the immigration question and border control.